jg577/luna-backend/README.md

 ```

 ## Frontend Integration
 The API is configured to work with the Luna frontend at https://luna-sable-six.vercel.app/.
-CORS is enabled for this domain.
+CORS is enabled for this domain site.